SaparovPetr/myriad/It՛s the right kind of wrong. - null.md

-# It՛s the right kind of wrong. - null
+# It՛s the right kind of wrong. -